natverse/natverse_hugo/content/packages/index.markdown

 <p>

-This package contains a small number of functions specifically designed to assist in the spatial analysis of neurons from the collection available online at http://flycircuit.tw.
+Functions and data for spatial analysis and annotation of neurons from the 'FlyCircuit' collection available online at http://flycircuit.tw.

 </p>